kanh3/CS1XA3/Project02/README.md

         - [Here](https://use.fontawesome.com/releases/v5.7.0/css/all.css) and [here](https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css) are the source for icons
         - [Here](https://maxcdn.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css) is the link for Bootstrap
         - [Here](http://michalsnik.github.io/aos/) is the animation stylesheet and javascript script
+##About The Web App
+- A tictactoe game where two players, X and O, take turns to mark a 3*3 grid.
+Anyone who first marks all 3 positions of a horizontal, vertical, or diagonal line wins.
+- At first, X and O get to choose their own color(default is tomato).
+This color will be showed when they win.
+If it is a tie, white will be showed.
+- Click on Start Game to start game.
+- Click on grid to play.
+- Text underneath the grid shows you whose turn it is, who wins the game, and how many rounds X/O wins.
+- Click on New Game to start a new **game**, this will reset all records.
+- Click on Play Again to start a new **round**, this will keep your record and color.
+- If you click on a grid that has already been claimed, don't worry, it's still your turn, just click on another one.
+- X and O take turns to play first in a game, but when a new game starts, X always plays first.(ie.X plays first on the first round, O second round, X third round, etc.)